wso2-extensions/ballerina-module-wso2-mi/examples/type-processing/README.md

 ## Steps to Invoke the Sample

-Follow these steps to invoke the sample using the connector:
+Follow these steps to invoke the sample using the module:

-1. The `bal-type-processing` folder contains the Ballerina code for the connector.
-Invoke the following command to generate the connector:
+1. The `bal-type-processing` folder contains the Ballerina code for the module.
+Invoke the following command to generate the module:

     ```bash
-    bal mi -i <ballerina-project>
+    bal mi-module-gen <ballerina-project>
     ```

-2. A ZIP file of the connector will be generated.
+2. A ZIP file of the module will be generated.
 Add this ZIP file to the MI project inside the folder `mi-type-processing` following the approach described [here](https://mi.docs.wso2.com/en/latest/develop/creating-artifacts/adding-connectors/).

-3. Once the connector is added, run the MI project.
+3. Once the module is added, run the MI project.

 4. Send an HTTP POST request to the following resource with a payload as specified: